cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

    .. ifnotslides::

-      The graph drawn by ``cylc graph`` may vary slightly from one run to another but the tasks and dependencies will always be the same.
+      The graph drawn by Cylc GUI may vary slightly from one run to another but the tasks and dependencies will always be the same.

 .. nextslide::